-Travel to workshops must be requested on appropriate form and approved by Dean of Academic Services, Curriculum Director and Superintendent.
+Travel to workshops must be requested on appropriate form and approved by the principal, Curriculum Director and Superintendent.

 After approval is obtained requisitions must be submitted through the TxEIS system for any expenses (prior to registration) that will be incurred because of the workshop (ie. registration fee, meals, lodging, etc.).